sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/python.md

 ## Understanding the code

-The application is a simple Flask app with a single controller file `app.py` that exports two endpoints:
+The application is a simple Flask app with a single file `app.py` that exports two endpoints:

 - `/token` : generate a token for a given Room name and Participant name.
 - `/webhook` : receive LiveKit webhook events.